 There are three main ways you'll learn and experiment in New Ways of Knowing.
-The first is in our live sessions with the faculty, which happen on Wednesdays at 8pm UK time (3pm New York and 12pm Los Angeles).
+The first is in our live sessions with the faculty, which happen on Wednesdays at 8pm UK time (3pm New York and 12pm Los Angeles) and run for 90 minutes.
 The second is through weekly sessions with your 'pod' of four people, where you'll be given dialogue practices and other techniques to help deepen your inquiry together.
 The third is the resources, practices and reading lists you can explore in your own way throughout the process.
 You will also have the opportunity to try personal development techniques like breathwork, process work and IFS (Internal Family Systems) to connect to the complexity within you.

 When we get return from the break in January, each week will include a live session from one of our teachers.
 Depending on the teacher, these will either be a guided practice, or Q&A session to give you a chance to delve into aspects of their work most relevant to you.
 You can use the gallery above to see what’s happening week on week.

 All sessions will be recorded, and if you prefer to access only these recordings and the full list of resources, you can also sign up for a ‘Content-only’ ticket.
 If you choose to opt for the whole experience, you’ll have the option to work in a ‘pod’ of four people, where you’ll have weekly dialogue practices based on the subject that week.
 In the past, pods have to lasting collaborations, and even a marriage and birth!
 While we can’t promise that, we can say confidently that the pods are a powerful way to deepen your learning and connections.